-Here he comes.
-We all know that guy.
-Straight posture, always in time, always looking fresh and full of energy.
+Here he comes… We all know that guy.
+Straight posture, always on time, always looking fresh and full of energy.
 He looks good, he’s efficient, funny and always in a good mood.

 RELATED: RECOMMENDED PLANS FOR YOU

 We all admire him and envy him at the same time…how the hell does he do it?

 Seems like he’s doing the same things as we do but he might be holding some magic secret inside his pockets to always be on top of the game.

 Even though that might be the case, most likely he’s using a different kind of magic to keep his mood and willpower at its very peak.
 Curious?
 I’m just about to reveal you his secret.